Last updated on February 2nd, 2023

 Plant-based foods, particularly fruits, vegetables, and nuts are highly beneficial in treating several chronic diseases.
-They are helpful in lowering cholesterol levels, reducing the rate of development of cancer and diabetes type-2.
+They are helpful in lowering cholesterol levels, and reducing the rate of development of cancer and diabetes type-2.
 Plant-based foods are rich in antioxidants, high fiber content, phytochemicals, and folate.
 All of them are good for general health.
 It is essential to keep an eye on portion sizes of high-fat foods so that you can maintain your body weight.
-The vegetarian diet is the perfect home remedies for diabetic patients.
+The vegetarian diet is the perfect home remedy for diabetic patients.

 Vegetables for Sugar Patients to Manage their Diabetes